-Since inception, the Company has devoted most of its resources to research and development, including its preclinical and clinical development activities, raising capital, and providing general and administrative support for these operations.
-The Company began recording revenue from the U.S. sales of Auryxia and revenue from sublicensing rights to Auryxia in Japan to the Company's Japanese partners Japan Tobacco, Inc. and its subsidiary Torii Pharmaceutical Co., Ltd., collectively, JT and Torii, on December 12, 2018.
+Since inception, the Company has devoted most of its resources to research and development, including its preclinical and clinical development activities, and providing general and administrative support for these operations.
+The Company began recording revenue from the U.S. sales of Auryxia and revenue from sublicensing rights to Auryxia in Japan to the Company's Japanese partners Japan Tobacco, Inc. and its subsidiary Torii Pharmaceutical Co., Ltd., collectively, JT and Torii, on December 12, 2018 following the consummation of a merger with Keryx Biopharmaceuticals, Inc., or Keryx, or the Merger.
 The Company has not generated a profit to date and may never generate profits from product sales.
 The Company's product candidates are subject to long development cycles, and the Company may be unsuccessful in its efforts to develop, obtain marketing approval for or market its product candidates.
+If the Company does not successfully commercialize any of its products or product candidates, it may be unable to achieve profitability.

-Management of the Company completed its going concern assessment in accordance with ASC 205-40.
-The Company believes that its cash resources will be sufficient to allow the Company to fund its current operating plans through at least the next twelve months from the filing of the Company's Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2019, as required by ASC 205-40.
+The Company's management completed its going concern assessment in accordance with ASC 205-40, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, or ASC 205-40.
+The Company believes that its cash resources will be sufficient to allow the Company to fund its current operating plan through at least the next twelve months from the filing of this Quarterly Report on Form 10-Q, as required by ASC 205-40.
 There can be no assurance, however, that the current operating plan will be achieved in the time frame anticipated by the Company, or that its cash resources will fund the Company's operating plan for the period anticipated by the Company or that additional funding will be available on terms acceptable to the Company, or at all.
 The Company will require additional capital for the further commercialization of Auryxia and continued development and potential commercialization of the Company's existing product candidates and would need to raise additional funds to pursue development activities related to any additional product candidates.
-If and until the Company can generate a sufficient amount of product revenue, the Company expects to finance future cash needs through public or private equity or debt offerings, payments from its collaborators, strategic transactions, or a combination of these approaches.
+If and until the Company can generate a sufficient amount of product revenue, the Company expects to finance future cash needs through public or private equity or debt transactions, payments from its collaborators, royalty transactions, strategic transactions, or a combination of these approaches.
+However, adequate additional financing may not be available to the Company on acceptable terms, or at all.
+If the Company is unable to raise capital when needed or on attractive terms, it may be forced to delay, reduce or eliminate its research and development programs or any commercialization efforts.